SonarSource/sonarqube/sonar-server/src/main/webapp/WEB-INF/db/migrate/README.txt

 RECOMMENDATIONS

-* Prefer to add nullable columns to avoid problems during migration.
+* Prefer to add nullable columns to avoid problems during migration, EXCEPT for booleans.
+For booleans:

+  * columns must be NON-nullable but default value (false) must NOT be set in database.
+It allows to fully define the model programmatically.
+  * column names must be chosen so that the default value is actually false.
+    * E.g.: rule_failures.switched_off

 * Always create an index with a name : add_index "action_plans", "project_id", :name => "action_plans_project_id"
   Note that this name is limited to 30 characters because of Oracle constraint.